UAE: Children at risk of high blood pressure with pediatric diabetes on the rise

-Reports indicate that over 24,000 children in the Emirates currently have Type 1 diabetes
+Reports indicate that more than 24,000 children in the Emirates currently have Type 1 diabetes

 Doctors in the UAE have raised concerns about a rise in pediatric diabetes, which is closely linked to increasing rates of childhood hypertension, particularly as obesity rates climb.

-Reports indicate that over 24,000 children in the UAE currently have Type 1 diabetes.
+Reports indicate that more than 24,000 children in the UAE currently have Type 1 diabetes.

 Ahead of World Diabetes Day on November 14, medics emphasised that sedentary lifestyles, high-sugar diets, and a growing dependence on fast food are major factors contributing to these health issues, which are becoming increasingly common in hospitals across the country, even among children.